Responses of AdS black holes to the collective influence of quintessence and string cloud: Introduction

-This work is primarily focused on investigating the collective impact of dark energy and a cloud of strings on critical phenomena within AdS black holes.
-The paper's structure can be outlined as follows: In Section \ref{:2}, we provide an overview of the thermodynamic properties of AdS black holes when they are surrounded by these two additional sources of energy.
-Additionally, we explore how correction terms impact the stability of these black holes.
-Transitioning to Section \ref{:3}, we perform calculations for various critical thermodynamic parameters, encompassing temperature, pressure, volume, entropy, and Gibbs free energy.
-These calculations are expressed in terms of several variables, including the charge (Q), angular momentum (j), the quintessential state parameter $ \omega_q $, a constant (b) representing the presence of the cloud of strings, and $ \alpha $, a positive parameter measuring the intensity of the quintessential field around the black hole.
-Section \ref{4} provides an extensive analysis of critical behaviors, employing a three-dimensional perspective.
-This section sheds light on how the combined presence of the cloud of strings and quintessence influences the locations of phase transition points and the regions where two phases coexist.
-Moving forward to Section \ref{:5}, we delve into the computation and discussion of fractional order phase transitions, which signify transformations within the system.
-In Section \ref{:6}, we delve into an examination of how both small and large black holes behave under the simultaneous influence of quintessence and a cloud of strings.
-Our analysis is centered on the varying interval of horizon radius values.
-Finally, the paper concludes with the summarization of our findings and an in-depth discussion in Section \ref{:7}.
+This work primarily focuses on examining the collective impact of dark energy and a cloud of strings on critical phenomena within AdS black holes.
+The paper's structure can be outlined as follows: In Section \ref{:2}, we provide an overview of the thermodynamic properties of AdS black holes in the presence of these two additional sources of energy.
+We also investigate how correction terms impact the stability of these black holes.
+Transitioning to Section \ref{:3}, we derive and analyze various critical thermodynamic parameters, including temperature, pressure, volume, entropy, and Gibbs free energy.
+These calculations are expressed in terms of several variables, including the charge $(Q)$, angular momentum $(j)$, the quintessential state parameter $\omega_q$, a constant $(b)$ representing the presence of the cloud of strings, and $\alpha$, a positive parameter measuring the intensity of the quintessential field around the black hole.
+Section \ref{:4} provides an extensive analysis of critical behaviors, employing a three-dimensional perspective.
+This section illustrates how the combined presence of the cloud of strings and quintessence influences the locations of phase transition points and the regions where two phases coexist.
+Moving to Section \ref{:5}, we focus on the computation and discussion of fractional-order phase transitions, which indicate transformations within the system.
+Finally, the paper concludes with a summary of our findings and an overview of the implications of our results in Section \ref{:6}.

-\section{The Consequences of Thermal Fluctuations on the Thermodynamics of AdS Black Holes in the Presence of Quintessence and a String Cloud}
+\section{The consequences of thermal fluctuations on the thermodynamics of AdS black holes in the presence of quintessence and a string cloud}

-In a prior study~\cite{37}, the metric for a charged rotating AdS black hole accompanied by a combination of strings and quintessence was presented.
-Here, we provide the thermodynamic properties of AdS black holes, which are enclosed by these two additional sources of energy\\
+In a prior study~\cite{39}, the metric for a charged rotating AdS black hole surrounded by a combination of strings and quintessence was presented.
+In this paper, we describe the thermodynamic properties of AdS black holes influenced by these two additional sources of energy\\